 The 99-1 loophole—Why transfer the 1%?

 You might be wondering, why should Amy transfer 1% to Bernard anyway?
-Practically speaking, can’t they just live with her owning this house on paper?
+Practically speaking, can’t they still live there together while she owns the house on paper?

 One reason has to do with home loans.
 If Amy is buying a property by herself, the bank will assess her loan eligibility based on only her income.